 Each investor is charged a percentage of his or her investment to help cover all the costs of running the mutual fund, including having a professional fund manager as well as researching, buying, and selling stocks.
 But again, investors can benefit from their collective investments.
 Mutual fund fees are spread out over all of the investors, so the costs to each individual investor is still much less than it would have been if he or she had purchased the stocks directly and paid a broker or financial advisor to manage the investments.
 Though many mutual fund options are indeed cost-effective, there are many types of mutual fund fees, from front-load fees to constant-load fees, so it is always best to be aware of the type of fee and how it is calculated before investing in a mutual fund.

-#top rated mutual funds for retirement income#morningstar funds#best vanguard mutual funds for retirement income#best mutual funds for retirement income#best fidelity mutual funds for retirement income#top mutual funds for retirement income
+#best fidelity mutual funds for retirement income#top funds#best vanguard mutual funds for retirement income#best mutual funds for retirement income#top mutual funds for retirement income#top rated mutual funds for retirement income